threedi/tema-demo/README.md

 In the context broker, we'll need to store information.
 Information that needs terms and definitions because of its "linked data" nature.
 Initially, I thought a proper defined custom "JSON-LD" vocabulary was necessary, but it turns out the context broker just accepts entities with a new type, so at least initially we don't need one.

-The three entity types that I expect to need or to write myself (just as a starting point for further discussion):
+The three entity types that I now use:

-    FloodRiskEvent
+    HistoricalFloodRiskEvent
         id = some:urn:1234
         elevation_map_id = some:urn:1234
         rainfall = ....  (in mm/h)
         rainfall_duration = ...  (in h)
+        bbox: str
         (and probably some timestamp which should be build in)

     ElevationMap
-        id = some:urn:5678
-        title = "descriptive title"
-        # bucket and filename are in our minio.
-        bucket = "naples"
-        filename = ....

-    Maps4Flood (from "tech05")
         id = some:urn:5678
         title = "descriptive title"
         # bucket and filename are in our minio.